Click & Browse! Wedding Website: What To Include. Build your wedding website and use it as one of your most reliable wedding planning tools!

 A wedding website is the easiest way to provide information to your guests that can not be written on the wedding invitations.

-If in case, your guest/s have lost your invitation cards, they still have your wedding website to collect all the information required whenever they want.
+If your guest/s have lost your invitation cards, they still have your wedding website to collect all the required information whenever they want.

 You can also make your guests excited about your wedding day by creating your website on the same theme as your wedding day.

-If you are not sure what exactly a wedding website includes, then here is a quick checklist of the things you should not miss out on, on your wedding website.
+If you are not sure what to include in your wedding website, then here is a quick checklist of the things you should not miss out on, on your wedding website.